ezsystems/ezpublish-docker/README.md

-# eZ Platform (/ Publish 5.3+) in Docker
+# eZ Platform, eZ Studio & eZ Publish Platform 5.3+ in Docker

-Project is work in progress!
+*Project is work in progress!*

 Aims to provide setup for _eZ Platform_(also implies _eZ Studio_) using Docker containers and Docker Compose, either natively on linux if you have docker and docker-compose installed, or via VM using Vagrant and Virtualbox/AWS.
 _Note: The use of Vagrant will probably be faded out in favour of Docker Machine in the future._